matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### Basic chunk structure

-Here is the starting point how the historical chunk concept look like in the DAG.
+Here is the starting point for how the historical chunk concept looks like in the DAG.
 We're going to build from this in the next sections.

  - `A` is the oldest-in-time message
  - `B` is the newest-in-time message
  - `chunk0` is the first chunk we try to import
- - Each chunk of messages is older-in-time than the last (`chunk1` is older than `chunk0`, etc)
+ - Each chunk of messages is older-in-time than the last (`chunk1` is older-in-time than `chunk0`, etc)

 ![](https://user-images.githubusercontent.com/558581/126577416-68f1a5b0-2818-48c1-b046-21e504a0fe83.png)